AnshGalani/JOURANL/README.md

 # JOURANL-1
-Write a program to create two 3*3 matrix and print addition of it.
+1.Write a program to create two 3*3 matrix and print addition of it.

+2.Write a program to create 3*3 matrix of numeric value.
+Find inputted value by user in this matrix.
+If user value is not available then print proper message.